-Marital Fault and Covenant Marriages
+What are Marital Fault and Covenant Marriages?

 For most marriages, the courts do not have to find any fault or reason to grant a divorce.
 Under Arizona Revised Statutes §25-312, the only required justification for most divorces is that the marriage is irretrievably broken.

 However, some unions in Scottsdale are covenant marriages, which can be more difficult to dissolve.
 A covenant marriage is established when a couple includes written intent to enter such an arrangement on their application for a marriage license.
 You may only dissolve your covenant marriage if your spouse:

 - Regularly abuses drugs or alcohol

 - Abandons the marital home for over one year

 - Inflicts physical or sexual abuse against you, your child, or a relative living in the marital home

 A Scottsdale marriage dissolution attorney could help explain grounds for a divorce and assist you in filing a petition to initiate litigation with your former partner.

 Dissolving a Marriage and Addressing Contested Issues